magpie882/capy_capers/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

+* This work has been developed over the course of several model evaluation talks  - thanks to everyone who has put up with it!
 * This README is based on [PurpleBooth’s template] (https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
-* This work has been developed over the course of several model evaluation talks  - thanks to everyone who has put up with it!